B-Benja/b-benja.github.io/_projects/b_project.md

 related_publications: false
 ---

+## What is Chocolatey?
-Chocolatey is a developer-centric package manager that allows you to install and update Windows applications via the command line.
-It automates the installation process and ensures you always use the latest version from trusted sources.
+Chocolatey is a developer-centric package manager that allows you to install and update Windows applications through a command line interface.
+Unlike manual installations, Chocolatey handles the process of adding, updating, and uninstalling programs in the background, requiring very little user interaction.

+The project is community-driven, and the package feed is maintained by members of the Chocolatey community.

+Most Chocolatey packages are designed to download an application's official executable and install it without further user interaction.

-## Why use Chocolatey?
+## Advantages?
-- Downloads and verifies installers from official sources (checksum validation; moderated installation scripts)
-- Handles updates automatically
-- Easy batch install and setup for new machines
-- Reduces time spent managing software manually
+* Chocolatey installs programs mainly from official sources, ensuring that you get the latest and most secure versions.
+* It provides an easy 'one click' solution for downloading and updating software, with a vast selection of available and well-maintained programs.
+* You still have control over the updating schedule, and there's no need to manually check for updates.

+## How does it work?
+1. Install Chocolatey via PowerShell.
+2. Check the Chocolatey website for the programs you want to install. ([the website](https://community.chocolatey.org/packages))
+3. Install them via PowerShell
+4. Keep your programs up-to-date with Chocolatey & other maintenance tasks.

 ## Installing Chocolatey
 Run the following in an elevated PowerShell window: